LT-IntroToAI-SY2324/git-github-fundamentals-juliaSzwaj/README.md

 ## Berg Addendum

 Please read through all of this in order to get an idea of what you will be doing with github this year.
-You do not need to understand everything, but you will get a good workflow in order to complete our assignments.
+You do not need to understand everything, but you will get a good workflow in order to complete our assignments.  :)

+Julia :)

 ### To Complete:
 * Make some sort of change to this file, commit that change, and push it to your cloned repository.